fungusoid/randomizer/README.md

 # Randomizer

-prints random lines from text files
+Prints random lines from text files.

-usage: randomizer [filename] [number of lines to print]
+Usage: randomizer [filename] [number of lines to print]